Privacy Notice | Suvera Ltd

 I am a supplier of yours

-Data that we processAs a supplier, we hold the contact and payment details required to carry out our contract with you and data to manage our relationship with you.
-This data would have been sourced from you directly, although your contact details may have been sourced from a recommendation or another source, with the intention of entering into a contact with you.
+Data that we processAs a supplier, we hold the contract and payment details required to carry out our contract with you and data to manage our relationship with you.
+This data would have been sourced from you directly, although your contact details may have been sourced from a recommendation or another source, with the intention of entering into a contract with you.

 Lawful basis for processing